rolsite/softether-vpn-bridge/README.md

 6 - Set your VPS IP and credentials

+7 - Accept terms from Softether contract

-7 - Download VPN Client to you device http://www.softether-download.com/
+8 - Download VPN Client to you device http://www.softether-download.com/